 Sometimes you get surprises that don’t look very positive.
 For many people, being asked to make a “quick debriefing” at the last minute is not good news.
 Especially for introverts, that feeling of not being prepared can derail you.

 Sometimes you’re asked right then and there to “share your thoughts/progress on X.” That’s the cue for the brain to completely shut down and your mouth to run dry.
 Some call this “panic.”

-Impromptu speaking is the most stressful form of presenting.
-Here are some easy tools you can use to instantly alleviate the anxiety and connect with your audience, even though you don’t feel prepared to speak.
+There are some easy tools you can use to instantly alleviate the anxiety and connect with your audience, even though you don’t feel prepared to speak.

 Remember that if you’re asked to speak, it’s because you know the topic.
 You know more than the audience, or for some reason they want your point of view.
 However, you may not know what to say and what to leave out in a 5 or 10-minute “debriefing.”

 This happened to a colleague of mine last week.
 An experienced presenter, she introduced herself and then asked her audience what they would like to know about her project.
 Problem was, they were also unprepared and didn’t know enough to ask pertinent questions.
 That can happen, just tell them what you want them to know.

 Alleviate your stress when you’re put on the spot:

 : Take pressure off yourself by reminding your brain that this is not your acceptance speech for winning a Nobel prize.
 Your audience simply wants to learn something and they are not expecting a “award-winning presentation of the year.”